The Art of Shiatsu

 The delivery of shiatsu will vary from practitioner to practitioner.

 My own training came through a teacher who studied under other teachers that were focused on the primary intention of ‘moving the ki’ (or, life force), drawing on whatever techniques made sense to accomplish this.

 And, this training comes through who I am as a person and how I uniquely communicate and connect with the people who come into my office.

-My role during a shiatsu treatment is very much about ‘listening’ your body, discerning where it is (or isn’t ready) to be challenged, and providing an opportunity for change.
+My focus during a shiatsu treatment is on feeling what is or isn't moving in your body (as movement is necessary for 'flow'), discerning where it is (or isn’t ready) to be challenged, and offering an invitation for change.

 My guiding motto is “encourage movement - respect boundaries”.